Jyhwenchai/Tools/PROJECT_COMPLETION_SUMMARY.md

 - **User Experience**: Intuitive interface with accessibility support
 - **Performance Engineering**: Optimized for responsiveness and efficiency
 - **Security**: Privacy-first approach with local-only processing
+- **Permission Design**: Minimal permission requests with seamless alternatives

 ## 📝 Final Notes

 The macOS Utility Toolkit project has been completed to production standards.
 The application is stable, well-tested, and ready for end users.
 All development tasks from the original specification have been successfully implemented.

-**Total Development Time**: Approximately 25 tasks completed across all major areas:
+**Total Development Time**: Approximately 45 tasks completed across all major areas:
 - Project setup and architecture
 - Feature implementation (6 major tools)
 - UI/UX development
 - Testing and quality assurance
 - Performance optimization
 - Security implementation
+- Permission optimization (20 tasks)
 - Code quality and documentation

 The project serves as an excellent example of modern macOS application development using SwiftUI, SwiftData, and Swift's latest concurrency features.